Travis Air Force Base Aviation Museum: Vietnam War

 This area of the museum covers operations of the time, such as Operation Homecoming.
 There is also a dedication to Vietnam nurses.

 Modern flight

 The museum highlights the fact that Travis Air Force Base was the home of some significant modern aircraft.
 There are displays on the C-141 Starlifter, C-5 Galaxy, strategic airlift, and aerial refueling.

 Space exploration

 This section of the museum houses dedications to the Mercury space program, the Gemini space program, and a display of an X-15 prototype rocket engine.

 Humanitarian missions

 This exhibit contains displays about various humanitarian missions throughout the years, including Operation Babylift, in which South Vietnamese orphans were flown out of Vietnam in 1975.

-Misc. collections
+Miscellaneous collections

 The museum also houses many original pieces of art, various aircraft engines, both radial/reciprocating and turbine, an AGM-28 Hound Dog cruise missile, military uniforms, a military coin collection, and an extensive research library.